Netflix-Skunkworks/Scumblr/CONTRIBUTING.md

 Documentation for Scumblr is available in the Scumblr [wiki]( https://github.com/Netflix/Scumblr/wiki )

 The Scumblr team is following a very simple branching model.
-We use [master](https://github.com/Netflix/Scumblr/tree/master) as the production branch, and all other branches are used for featues or bugs.
+We use [master](https://github.com/Netflix/Scumblr/tree/master) as the production branch, and all other branches are used for features or bugs.
 We do not maintain a dev only branch, staging, etc.

 Contributions will be accepted to the [master](https://github.com/Netflix/dynomite-manager/tree/dev) only.